POrTAL: Plan-Orchestrated Tree Assembly for Lookahead

+POMCP is a \textit{partially observable} variant of Monte Carlo Tree Search (MCTS) \cite{brown2012MCTS}.
+As an anytime probabilistic planning algorithm for POMDPs, it iteratively constructs a search tree over all possible paths in a plan and explores different paths based on expected reward \cite{NIPS2010_edfbe1af}.
+Similar to MCTS, each iteration is comprised of a \textit{simulation} through the existing tree space, which ends in a \textit{rollout} through unexplored tree space.
+In contrast to MCTS, however, POMCP operates over belief states resulting from uncertainty in the environment and from the robot's actions.

+Rather than planning to achieve a goal like FF-Replan, both MCTS and POMCP strive to achieve an optimal \textit{policy} over a reward space.
+Rewards received during rollouts are propagated up the tree, weighing certain paths in the tree more heavily than others.
+We incorporate aspects of POMCP into our design of \alg{}---namely the iterative construction of a search tree---because of its performance guarantees.

-POMCP also suggests using particles to approximate the belief state instead of explicitly computing the belief state.
-This is advantageous because it improves scaling for large belief states, and requires only a black-box simulator $\mathcal{G}$.
-This simulator call $(s',o,r) \sim \mathcal{G}(s,a)$ takes in a state and an action, and outputs a new state, observation, and reward, according to the transition probabilities for the POMDP.
+POMCP also uses particles to approximate the belief state instead of explicitly computing Bayes updates; this improves scaling for large belief states, and requires only a black-box simulator, \simulator.
+This simulator call $(s',o,r) \sim \simulator(s,a)$ takes in a state and an action, and outputs a new state, observation, and reward, according to the transition probabilities for the POMDP.
 This removes the need to explicitly compute the POMDP transition probabilities.

-The initial particles representing the initial belief state are randomly sampled from the initial belief given by the POMDP description, $\mathcal{I}$.
-To then find the belief for a history $a_0 o_0 ... a_n o_n$ (or $hao$ for short), we would pass each particle $s \in \mathcal{B}(h)$ into our simulator $\mathcal{G}(s,a)$ and keep only the resulting states $s'$ with matching observations $o$.